 To save you the trouble of adding a mapping from the spreadsheet to the ADMS RDF vocabulary, you can re-apply the operation history.
 The operation history contains all operations previously carried out to build the RDF Skeleton for the spreadsheet template.
 To apply the operation history:

-You now have obtained an RDF description of your semantic asset in either Turtle or RDF-XML.
+You now have obtained an RDF description of your interoperability solution in either Turtle or RDF-XML.
 You can validate your RDF file using the W3C RDF Validator.
-You can save your metadata on your web page and share it with the forthcoming federation of semantic asset repositories on Joinup.
+You can save your metadata on your web page and share it on Joinup.